ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/52-more-lists.md

 The only real difference between single linked lists is that we have pointers to the previous node, and a pointer to the tail of the list.

-    datatype DoubleNode of T:
+    datatype DoubleNode:
-        elem: T                   // Value for this node
+        value                // Value for this node
-        prev: DoubleNode of T     // Pointer to previous node in list
+        prev: DoubleNode     // Pointer to previous node in list
-        next: DoubleNode of T     // Pointer to next node in list
+        next: DoubleNode     // Pointer to next node in list

     datatype DoubleDeque implements Deque:
-        head: DoubleNode = null   // Pointer to front of deque
-        tail: DoubleNode = null   // Pointer to tail of deque
-        size: Int = 0             // Size of deque
+        head = null    // Pointer to the DoubleNode front of deque tail = null    // Pointer to the DoubleNode tail of deque size = 0       // Size of deque

 The main advantage with doubly linked lists are that we can implement